gramps-project/gramps-web-docs/docs/Deployment.md

 !!! warning
     The above will make the API available on port 80 of the host machine **without SSL/TLS protection**.
 You can use this for local testing, but do not expose this directly to the internet, it is completely insecure!

+!!! warning
+    The six named volumes generated from the above example may be removed when issuing `docker compose down`.
+In order to have truly persistent volumes that will not be removed by docker compose, first create the volumes like this:

+    ```
+    docker volume create gramps_users
+    docker volume create gramps_index
+    docker volume create gramps_thumb_cache
+    docker volume create gramps_cache
+    docker volume create gramps_secret
+    docker volume create gramps_db
+    docker volume create gramps_media
+    docker volume create gramps_tmp
+    ```

+    Then insert the following contents in your `docker-compose.yml`: [docker-compose.yml](https://raw.githubusercontent.com/gramps-project/gramps-web-docs/main/examples/docker-compose-external-volumes/docker-compose.yml).

 ## Step 2: Secure access with SSL/TLS

 The web API **must** be served to the public internet over HTTPS.
 There are several options, e.g.